andrewsunglaekim/workshop-for-workshops-workshop/readme.md

 - Identify the benefits of discrete planning within a workshop
 - Identify some common teaching techniques
 - Create timings for a workshop or class
-- Identify the importance of preparation with regard to the delivery of a workshop or class. // be overprepared
+- Identify the importance of preparation with regard to the delivery of a workshop or class

-- Identify the role emotions play into a workshop or class
+> disclaimer

-> disclaimer section.
 Some of the thoughts and techniques ahead are things that I've found personal success in.
 Though much of the content will be sourced with links.
 It should be noted that some the things written here are my own opinions on what I've found success with.

 ## Opening Framing (1/2)

-Workshops are meant to engage your audience.
+Workshops are meant to engage our audience.

 Because we, as instructors, are taking valuable parts of people's schedule, we want to optimize the amount of impact we have in a given amount of time.

 How do we do that?
 Well there are lots of schools of thought surrounding this.

-To start us formulating our own opinion let's take a look at some wikipedia points of interest on [`andragogy`](https://en.wikipedia.org/wiki/Andragogy)
+To start us formulating our own opinions let's take a look at some wikipedia points of interest on [`andragogy`](https://en.wikipedia.org/wiki/Andragogy)

 ## Andragogy (2/4)